aws/aws-sdk-js/README.md

 The AWS SDK is also compatible with [browserify](http://browserify.org).

+For browser-based web, mobile and hybrid apps, you can use [AWS Amplify Library](https://aws.github.io/aws-amplify/?utm_source=aws-js-sdk&utm_campaign=browser) which extends the AWS SDK and provides an easier and declarative interface.

 ### In Node.js

 The preferred way to install the AWS SDK for Node.js is to use the